Antonio Gibson Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Gibson's 39.7 rushing yards per game in his three career matchups against the Giants are 19.8 fewer yards than his over/under in Sunday's game.
+- Over his three career matchups against the Giants, Gibson averaged 39.7 rushing yards per game, 18.8 fewer yards than his over/under in Sunday's game.

-- Gibson, in three matchups against the Giants, has run for a TD once, but not more than one in a single contest.
+- In one of three games versus the Giants Gibson has run for a touchdown.
+But he did not have multiple TDs in that game.

 - The Giants have the NFL's 23rd-ranked defense against the run, surrendering 122.9 yards per game.